 - Lye is mixed with water.

-- Vegetable oils and fragrances are added to the lye mixture.
+- Vegetable oils and fragrances blended into the lye mixture.

 - The gradual chemical reaction between the lye and the fats produces a solid soap as the mixture ages or “cures” over a period of several months.

-Hot process Castile soap can be made using either the stovetop, a crockpot, or even in the oven.
-This article contains detailed instructions on how to make traditional Castile soap using the hot process method.
-Only olive oil, distilled water, and lye are used.
+Hot process Castile soap is made using either the stovetop, a crockpot, or even in the oven.
+Only olive oil, distilled water, and lye are needed.
+(1)

 Due to the long curing time required to make traditional castile soap, consumers have flocked to commercial preparations.

 The good news is that some truly traditional, green Castile soaps are available.
-The bad news is that some brands should be avoided.
+The bad news is that consumers would do well to avoid some brands that include unnecessary, even toxic, additives.

 What should you look for as an educated consumer?

-As a result, buying Castile soap either in bar or liquid form from the store is definitely a green choice when just these few simple ingredients are used.
+As a result, buying Castile soap either in bar or liquid form from the store is definitely a green choice when the manufacturers use just a few simple ingredients.

 Olive oil is the most traditional oil for authentic Castile soap.
 However, any healthy fat will do the job.
-Coconut oil and palm oil are other excellent choices when sustainable sources that are ideally organic are used.
+Coconut oil and palm oil are other excellent choices from when sustainable sources that are ideally organic.

 Some common additives to commercial brands of Castile soap include: